Texas Child Care Connection Availability Portal

 Professional Development

-Discover current and upcoming professional development opportunities for child care providers, workers, and those pursuing a career in early childhood education.
+Discover current professional development opportunities for child care providers, workers, and those pursuing a career in early childhood education.

 Enroll in child care courses online that include certificates for early childhood education professionals looking to complete state-mandated training, professional development, and Child Development Associate (CDA) renewal requirements.
 Browse the catalog for free and paid courses.

-A pilot initiative created in partnership with Texas A&M, Project NEST is currently available only in the Brazos Valley and Panhandle local workforce development areas and will provide training and coaching to Texas Rising Star–certified providers.
+Project NEST is a pilot initiative created in partnership with Texas A&M and is available only in the Brazos Valley and Panhandle local workforce development areas and will provide training and coaching to Texas Rising Star–certified providers.

 This program offers training in the early childhood profession through certain local community or technical colleges and reimburses up to $1,000 per existing employee and up to $2,000 per new employee for a 12-month period.
 Providers with fewer than 100 employees can apply.